Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): Background

 \begin{remark} For the natural embedding of \(\TT\) in \(\PG\), we will later see that \(R(L,M)\) is contained in \(\langle L, M \rangle\) and forms a subset of one generator set of a hyperbolic quadric \(\mathsf{Q}^+(3,q^3)\), but a priori this does not need to be true. \end{remark}

 \begin{lemma} Let \(L\) and \(M\) be two opposite lines of a twisted triality hexagon \(\TT\).
 Let \(N\) be a line which is opposite all lines of \(R(L,M)\).
-Then, every point of \(T(L,M)\) is at distance 5 from \(N\). \end{lemma} \begin{proof} Let \(x\) be a point of \(T(L,M)\).
-All \(q+1\) lines of \(R(L,M)\) intersect a line through \(x\) and since they are all mutually opposite (Corollary \ref{cor:TraceOpposite}) no two of them can intersect the same line.
-Hence, for each of the \(q+1\) lines through \(x\), there is a unique line of \(R(L,M)\) intersecting it.
-This implies that \(N\), which must be opposite all lines of \(R(L,M)\), can not intersect any of the lines through \(x\). \end{proof}
+Then, every point of \(T(L,M)\) is at distance 5 from \(N\). \end{lemma}